qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (3) - Feed Push.md

 However, after actual use, it is still not the best in terms of memory utilization and ease of use

+Regarding the selection of data structures, we will discuss in detail in Feed streaming design (5) - Subsequent Optimization
 ```